What Loan Officers Do

 - Explain different types of loans and the terms of each one to applicants

-- Obtain and verify financial information, such as the applicant’s credit rating and income level
+- Obtain, verify, and analyze the applicant’s financial information, such as the credit rating and income level

 - Approve loan applications or refer them to management for a decision

 Loan officers use a process called underwriting to assess whether applicants qualify for loans.
-After collecting and verifying all the required financial documents, the loan officer evaluates this information to determine the applicant’s loan needs and ability to pay back the loan.
-Some firms underwrite loans manually, calculating the applicant’s financial status by following a certain formula or set of guidelines.
-Other firms use underwriting software, which analyze applications almost instantly.
-More often, firms use underwriting software to produce a recommendation, while relying on loan officers to consider any additional information to make a final decision.
+After collecting and verifying all the required financial documents, the loan officer evaluates the information they obtain to determine the applicant’s need for a loan and ability to pay back the loan.
+Most firms use underwriting software, which produces a recommendation for the loan based on the applicant’s financial status.
+After the underwriting software produces a recommendation, loan officers review the output of the software and consider any additional information to make a final decision.

-The work of loan officers has sizeable customer service and sales components.
+The work of loan officers has sizable customer-service and sales components.
 Loan officers often answer questions and guide customers through the application process.
 In addition, many loan officers must market the products and services of their lending institution and actively solicit new business.

 The following are common types of loan officers:

-Commercial loan officers specialize in loans to businesses.
-Businesses often use loans to start companies, buy supplies, and upgrade or expand operations.
-Commercial loans are often larger and more complicated than other types of loans.
+Commercial loan officers specialize in loans to businesses, which often use the loans to buy supplies and upgrade or expand operations.
+Commercial loans frequently are larger and more complicated than other types of loans.
 Because companies have such complex financial situations and statements, commercial loans usually require human judgment in addition to the analysis by underwriting software.
-Furthermore, some commercial loans are so large that a single bank will not provide the entire amount requested.
+Furthermore, some commercial loans are so large that no single bank will provide the entire amount requested.
 In such cases, loan officers may have to work with multiple banks to put together a package of loans.

 Mortgage loan officers specialize in loans used to buy real estate (property and buildings), which are called mortgage loans.
 Mortgage loan officers work on loans for both residential and commercial properties.
 Often, mortgage loan officers must seek out clients, which requires developing relationships with real estate companies and other sources that can refer prospective applicants.